Water is vital. Drought, floods and water footprint are crucial topics.

 The programme provides suitably qualified candidates with an Anglian Water-financed bursary of £12,000 per annum plus the payment of tuition fees (at UK/EU rate).

-If you are interested in applying, please send your CV and cover letter to Emily Langley (Email email@example.com) by 09:00 on Monday 7th August 2017.
-The cover letter should explain why you are interested in conducting the placement and why you feel yourself a suitable candidate.
-Interviews are expected to take place on the 21st August 2017.
+If you are interested in applying, please send your CV and cover letter to Emily Langley (Email email@example.com) by 09:00 on 29th June 2018.
+The cover letter should explain why you are interested in this opportunity and why you are a suitable candidate.

 In addition you are required to formally apply to the MSc in Environmental Technology – Water Management separately.
 Information can be found via the following link: www.imperial.ac.uk/environmental-policy/msc/msc-environmental-technology/how-to-apply/.
 Please appreciate that these are busy times for Registry, therefore please apply to the MSc programme at your earliest convenience.